The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Performance Highlights:

-- Seamless world streaming across three dimensional layers
+• Seamless world streaming across three distinct dimensional layers with minimal loading

-IGN specifically noted they "saw essentially no bugs whatsoever" and called the seamless area transitions "a genuine miracle."
+IGN specifically noted they "saw essentially no bugs whatsoever" across their playthrough — and called the seamless area transitions "a genuine miracle."
+Spent time there myself and that assessment holds.

 Story and Narrative: Evolution or Regression?